Skip to content

 Infrared Sauna vs Dry Sauna

 If you're selecting your first unit, comfort preference matters.
-Infrared offers lower ambient temperatures with potentially deeper tissue warmth.
-Dry saunas deliver hotter, crisp heat and more intense sweat response.
+Infrared offers lower ambient temperatures with a more direct warmth feel.
+Dry saunas deliver hotter, crisp heat and a stronger sweat-focused experience.

 Far Infrared Sauna Use

-Far infrared wavelengths warm the body more directly, creating a calm sweat-driven environment that many users find deeply soothing.
+Far infrared wavelengths create a more direct warmth experience, creating a calm warm environment that many users find comfortable.

 leisurecraft georgian cabin sauna lakeside view